-- 8.1.
-The academy will make every effort to handle the event and the communication in a sensitive and efficient manner. - 8.2.
-Any communication with the media or social media activity on behalf of the academy will be agreed with the family. - 8.3.
-The headteacher will liaise with the appointed media spokesperson.
+• The school will make every effort to handle the event and the communication in a sensitive and efficient manner.

+- Any communication with the media or social media activity on behalf of the school will be agreed with the family. - The headteacher will liaise with the appointed media spokesperson.
 Only the appointed media spokesperson will deal with media enquiries and communications.
-Staff, governors and pupils will not respond to any media enquiries themselves or make any public statements about the death.

-- 8.4.
-Academy social media accounts will only reflect any communication agreed with the family and these must be communicated to the Operations Manager in advance of publication. - 8.5.
-Staff and governors will not post information about the death on social media; young people will also be advised not to post information.
-The media spokesperson will monitor social media and will refer any concerns to the headteacher. - 8.6.
-If information about the death is circulated on social media prior to the academy making an official statement, the headteacher and media spokesperson will release a statement on the academy's social media channels, with the agreement of the family, to prevent rumours from spreading. - 8.7.
-Comments and other activity on academy-posted social media statements will be monitored and moderated by the Operations Manager/ media spokesperson. - 8.8.
-If an individual in the academy community is found to have been posting content on social media or providing information to the media that is false, negative or malicious, action will be taken in line with the most appropriate academy policy e.g. the Positive Discipline Behaviour Policy, the Disciplinary Policy and Procedure. - 8.9.
-Media personnel will not be permitted onto the academy site in relation to any bereavement at any time.
+Staff, governors and pupils will not respond to any media enquiries themselves or make any public statements about the death. - School social media accounts will only reflect any communication agreed with the family and these must be communicated to the Operations Manager in advance of publication. - Staff and governors will not post information about the death on social media; students will also be advised not to post information.
+The media spokesperson will monitor social media and will refer any concerns to the headteacher. - If information about the death is circulated on social media prior to the school making an official statement, the headteacher and media spokesperson will release a statement on the school's social media channels, with the agreement of the family, to prevent rumours from spreading. - Comments and other activity on school-posted social media statements will be monitored and moderated by the Operations Manager/ media spokesperson. - If an individual in the school community is found to have been posting content on social media or providing information to the media that is false, negative or malicious, action will be taken in line with the most appropriate school policy e.g. the Behaviour Policy, the Disciplinary Policy and Procedure. - Media personnel will not be permitted onto the school site in relation to any bereavement at any time.